sbbzplt/QWorld-Silver/README.md

 Welcome to QWorld's Silver!

-QSilver is QWorld's intermediate level workshop series on quantum computing and programming focusing on complex numbers, QFT and Shor's Algorithm
+Silver is QWorld's intermediate level tutorial on quantum computing and programming focusing on complex numbers, QFT and Shor's Algorithm

 ## Credits